general nav links About ACHP

 ACHP Invites Public to Comment on Providence Viaduct Bridge Project

-The Advisory Council on Historic Preservation (ACHP) is seeking comment from stakeholders and the public regarding the termination of the consultation process for the Providence Viaduct Bridge Programmatic Agreement (PA).
-Comments are due by March 20, 2017.
+The public comment period has been extended by FHWA.
+The ACHP continues to seek comments from stakeholders and the public regarding the termination of the consultation process for the Providence Viaduct Bridge Programmatic Agreement (PA).
+Comments are due by April 20, 2017.
 More information is below.

 The project encompasses the reconstruction of two bridges along the I-95 corridor in downtown Providence, RI.
 The bridges span lands that contain sites significant to the Narragansett Indian tribe.